DavOstx7/yad2-scraper/README.md

 # Yad2 Scraper

 A Python package for scraping listings from [Yad2](https://www.yad2.co.il/), Israel's leading classifieds platform.
 This package provides a simple and flexible interface to fetch data, filter results, and extract relevant information.

+__NOTE__: Currently, the package primarily supports the **vehicles category**.
+Support for additional categories may be added in future updates.

 ---